DOI-USGS/ISIS3/FY19-Roadmap.md

   - [x] Investigate methodology to write unit tests in a testing framework.
 The goal is to reduce test data volumes and the number of false positive failures.
   - Investigate how to write app tests.
 The rationale as above.
   - [x] investigate and deploy a testing framework; GTest.
-  - Investigate and deploy a CI environment to remove handcrafted build/test scripts.
-The goal is to reduce the number of false positive build fails due to tooling.
+  - [x] Investigate and deploy a CI environment to remove handcrafted cron scripts and remove email chain of build successes.
   - :muscle: Transition all unit tests to GTest
   - :muscle: Migrate 1+ app tests using the identified framework.